AlexIII/faovo-app/README.md

   - Cruise control On / Off
 - Misc
   - User defined correction multiplier for the measured distance
+  - Trip history

 ## Limitations

 The biggest limitation right now is to find functional Bluetooth API support in a browser.
 [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/) has been in the works like 5 years and it's still considered "experimental". *sigh*

+No support for imperial units until the feature is heavily requested.

 ## Compatible browsers